nancyletranx3/Amazon-Product-Reviews/index.md

 - Cleaning the reviews text by eliminating stop words
 - Removing punctuations
 - Transform our text into numerical information for the computer to understand
-- Helps downscale weights for the words that occur in many documents
+- Helps downscale weights for the words that occur in many documents (reviews)

 ![image](https://user-images.githubusercontent.com/62524529/126501110-cedd20ac-661c-45b0-b9a5-f5c45fa8a491.png)